 Elaine Fuchs, PhD

-Elaine Fuchs is the Rebecca Lancefield Professor in Mammalian Cell Biology and Development at The Rockefeller University, and a Howard Hughes Medical Institute Investigator.
-She has published over 300 papers and is renowned for her research in skin biology, its stem cells and its associated human genetic disorders.
+Elaine Fuchs is renowned for her research in skin biology, its stem cells and its associated human genetic disorders.
 Using skin as a model, Fuchs studies how resident stem cells communicate and respond to their local neighbors (their “niche”) and how these signals prompt them to adjust their program of gene expression and begin to make tissue, and how new signals instruct them when to stop once enough tissue has been made.
-By studying these basic properties of stem cells, Fuchs’ team has made major contributions towards understanding how tissues repair injuries and how abnormalities in stem cell behavior can lead to cancers.
-She has devised and employed innovative and imaginative approaches to biomedical research for over three decades.
-Recently, her team developed technology to conduct genome-wide RNAi screens in mice for oncogenic regulators of growth, and they’ve identified a population of stem cells in cancers that are resistant to chemotherapy.
+By studying the basic properties of stem cells, Fuchs’ team has made major contributions towards understanding how tissues repair injuries and how abnormalities in stem cell behavior can lead to inflammation and increase cancer susceptibility.
+Recently, her team has discovered that epidermal stem cells bear epigenetic memories of their stressful experiences, which heighten their sensitivity to subsequent assaults.
+In dissecting the underlying mechanisms involved, they’ve uncovered new insights into long-held mysteries of why plants surviving one pathogen are often resistant to a diverse array of pathogens they’ve never encountered, and how chronic inflammation can arise from exposure to an emerging new pathogen, e.g. COVID19, and why its effects may be more severe in the older population.